Thomas Arthur, comte de Lally: Trial and execution

 Lally was sent as a prisoner of war to England.
 Public opinion in France was very hostile, blaming him for the defeat by the British, and there were widespread calls for Lally to be put on trial.
 While in London, he heard that he was accused in France of treason, and insisted, against advice, on returning on parole to stand trial.
 He was kept prisoner for nearly two years before the trial began in 1764 and when the Advocate General of the Parlement of Paris, Joly de Fleury, began the prosecution, Lally had not received any documentation of the charges, and was not allowed a defence lawyer.
-Throughout the trial, which lasted for two years, Lally fought against Joly de Fleury's charges but on 6 May 1766 he was convicted and sentenced to death.
+Throughout the trial, which lasted for two years, Lally fought against Joly de Fleury's charges but on 6 May 1766 he was convicted and sentenced to be beheaded by Charles-Henri Sanson.

-Lally made an unsuccessful attempt at suicide in prison after his sentencing, but three days after his conviction, he was gagged to prevent him from protesting his innocence further, and transported in a garbage cart to be beheaded at the Place de Grève.
-The executioner's first blow only sliced open his skull, and it took a second to kill him.
+Lally made an attempt at suicide after his sentencing, and three days after his conviction he was gagged to prevent him from protesting his innocence further.
+He was transported in a garbage cart to be beheaded at the Place de Grève.
+The memoirs of the Sanson family record many details of the execution.
+According to the Sansons, after Lally said "And now, you can strike!"
+Charles Henri raised his weapon but failed to sever the old man's head in one blow.
+Lally reportedly rose to his feet, and Charles Henri's father intervened to complete the execution hastily as he promised Lally 35 years prior to this day.
+It is reported that Charles Jean-Baptiste Sanson finished Lally with a single strike after immediately recovering from the stroke-like condition that plagued him for years.
+It is highly unlikely that Charles Jean-Baptiste Sanson regained his strength to save the day.
+A piece written by Dr. Louis, as cited in Daniel Arasse's "The Guillotine and the Terror," recounts that during the execution, Lally knelt blindfolded and Charles-Henri Sanson struck him on the back of the neck.
+The blow failed to separate the head from the body, causing Lally to fall forwards.
+Finally, the head was detached from the body with four or five saber blows, which was witnessed with horror.

-Progeny
+Family and Children

 By one Felicity Crofton, Lally had a legitimised son and heir, Trophime-Gérard, later Marquis de Lally-Tollendal, a distinguished French statesman who (as further described below) subsequently devoted much time and energy to the rehabilitation of his father's memory.
 Lally also had a natural daughter, Henrietta (or Harriet), who lived in Madras and died on 9 September 1836.